 (We’ve tackled the intersection of the cosmos and language previously, when we explained why a remarkable discovery was dubbed the “Goldilocks Planet.”
 Get the story, here.)

-Hanny’s Voorwerp is associated with some of the most delightful words in astrophysics: The blob is largely made of a hydrogen cloud or nebula, lit from within by a quasar.
+Hanny’s Voorwerp is associated with some of the most delightful words in astrophysics.
+According to ongoing research, the blob may be a galaxy that acts like a nebula, lit from within by a quasar.
 Quasars—or quasi-stellar radio sources—are not stars but the energetic center of supermassive black holes, the brightest objects in the sky.

 Another unique element of Hanny’s Voorwerp is its location.
 Star-producing nebulae are often the remnants of supernovas or other previously-exploded stars.
 The blob is located in a remote part of the universe 650 million light years from Earth in a region where galaxy and star formation are less common.

-Hanny van Arkel says she sees the shape of a frog in the Hubble image of the voorwerp, which follows a long tradition of humans finding patterns in the sky.
+Hanny van Arkel said she saw the shape of a frog in the Hubble image of the voorwerp, which follows a long tradition of humans finding patterns in the sky.

 Just in case you were wondering, blob was originally a verb, meaning “to make or mark with blobs” (from the 15th century), perhaps related to bubble.